jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 \*A counterargument to some or all of these questions is it may be preferable to have no definite number hard coded and have the market decide (for example in Bitcoin, users decide whether transactions have acceptable finality based on how many confirmations they require).

 __________________________________________________________________________________________________________________________
 Credit goes largely to the Augur team and its community members currently discussing a similar mechanism for the REP token.
-However I believe extending decentralized price feeds for all tokens with many sub-feeds to make each price feed, and thus overall system, more resilient from attack is a worthy project if only as a common good that floats all the boats in the cryptocurrency landscape.
+However I believe extending decentralized price feeds for all tokens (including ones not used in Proof of Stake such as Non-Fungible, ERC721 tokens) with many sub-feeds to make each price feed, and thus overall pricing system, more resilient from attack is a worthy project if only as a common good that floats all the boats in the cryptocurrency landscape.